CERN (Yellow) Reports

 The e-publishing service will be responsible for the smooth running of the procedure, and Jens Vigen can always be contacted in case of problems concerning deadlines, presentation, etc.

 The final approved version of the Yellow Report will be published online in the CERN Document Server.
-The library will keep in stock just a few copies of the printed Reports.

 Please note that no commitment to publish a CERN Report can be made without the prior agreement of the CREB.
 In particular, organizers of conferences, workshops or other events should not undertake to publish the proceedings as a CERN Report without prior agreement of the CREB.